PikoCanFly/Electron-js-and-React-Timer-Overlay-Application/README.md

 <br/>

-### Feel free to run the project on your system and have fun with it, I only ask that you give the repo a star ⭐ so others can find it too. 😊
+#### Feel free to clone and run the project on your system!
+Have fun with it and let me know what you think.
+Your feedback is valuable in improving the app for everyone.

+#### ⭐ If you find the project useful please give it a start so others can find it too! :)
 <br/>

 ## Recommended IDE Setup